 fossil sync -u fossil clone -u URL local-repo-name fossil unversioned sync

-The fossil sync and fossil clone commands will synchronize unversioned content if and only if the "-u" (or "--unversioned") command-line option is supplied.
-The fossil unversioned sync command will synchronize the unversioned content without synchronizing anything else.
+The fossil sync and fossil clone commands will synchronize unversioned content if and only if they're given the "-u" (or "--unversioned") command-line option.
+The fossil unversioned sync command synchronizes the unversioned content without synchronizing anything else.

 (This section outlines the current implementation of unversioned files.
 This is not an interface spec and hence subject to change.)

 Unversioned content is stored in the repository in the "unversioned" table:

 CREATE TABLE unversioned( uvid INTEGER PRIMARY KEY AUTOINCREMENT, -- unique ID for this file name TEXT UNIQUE, -- Name of the file rcvid INTEGER, -- From whence this file was received mtime DATETIME, -- Last change (seconds since 1970) hash TEXT, -- SHA1 hash of uncompressed content sz INTEGER, -- Size of uncompressed content encoding INT, -- 0: plaintext 1: zlib compressed content BLOB -- File content );